 Our Investment Committee's principal responsibility is to review the real estate investments proposed to be made by the Company, including investments in real estate through joint ventures, and to confirm that the real estate investments selected by our management are consistent with the investment limitations set forth in our charter and consistent with our acquisition policies, our primary investment focus, property selection criteria and conditions to closing.
-Our Investment Committee currently consists of our three independent directors: Paul Danchik, J. Steven Roush and Suzanne Koenig.
-During the fiscal year ended December 31, 2015, the Investment Committee met four times.
+Our Investment Committee currently consists of J. Steven Roush and Suzanne Koenig.
+During the fiscal year ended December 31, 2016, our Investment Committee met four times.